Opening an Event File

 The different modules of the SDK can read the following formats:

-• HAL C++ API can read RAW files
+• HAL C++ and Python API can read RAW files

-• SDK Driver C++ API can read RAW, DAT and HDF5 files
+• SDK Stream C++ and Python API can read RAW, DAT and HDF5 files

 • SDK Core Python API can read RAW, DAT and HDF5 files

-As shown in the following sections, once a file is open with the SDK, we get a device or a camera object that can be used similarly to a camera.
-Except the sensor-specific facilities (like biases, ROI, ERC etc.), those objects can leverage all the streaming and decoding features of the SDK.
-You can see the list of HAL facilities available on cameras and files in the HAL C++ Facilities API and the HAL Python Facilities API
+As demonstrated in the following sections, once a file is opened with the SDK, a device or a camera object is created.
+This object functions similarly to the one obtained when connecting to a live camera.
+While sensor-specific facilities such as biases, ROI, and ERC are not applicable to files, these objects still provide access to all the powerful streaming and decoding features of the SDK.

 Using HAL C++ API